-A Ballast Tank is a tank which is used solely for the carriage of salt water ballast.
+A Ballast Tank is a tank that is being used primarily for salt water ballast.

 An Overall Survey is a survey intended to report on the overall condition of the hull structure and determine the extent of additional Close-up Surveys.